 The most concrete report so far about a cheap Apple TV Stick is from The Information in November 2018.
 It said that Apple “has had internal discussions about introducing a low-priced streaming “dongle” that people could plug into the back of their TV sets, similar to Amazon’s Fire Stick or Google’s Chromecast” after interviewing anonymous sources.

-This is in light of Apple’s upcoming proper move into a video streaming service with original content to compete with Netflix and Amazon Prime Video.
-Currently these programmes will only be available to Apple TV, iPhones and iPads as per Apple’s software restrictions with the Apple TV app.
+This is in light of Apple’s upcoming move into a video streaming service with original content to compete with Netflix and Amazon Prime Video.

-The cheapest and easiest way for most people to stream Netflix or Prime Video on their TVs is to buy a cheap Fire Stick that plugs straight into an HDMI port on the TV and then connects to home Wi-Fi to stream those services.
-The model relies on people subscribing to those services separately.
+For those whose television doesn't have the on-demand services built in, the cheapest and easiest way for most people to stream Netflix or Prime Video on their TVs is to buy an Amazon Fire Stick (£39.99 from Amazon here) that plugs straight into an HDMI port on the TV and then connects to home Wi-Fi to stream those services.

-But with the company’s 2019 step into original content streaming war, a cheaper entry point for Apple TV could only help get the content – and Apple TV devices – into more homes.
-An Apple TV Stick would likely have some restrictions or fewer features than the more expensive models (less storage, no Ethernet, no Dolby Atmos) but would no doubt capture a whole new audience who can currently buy three Amazon Fire Stick 4K devices and have £30/$30 change instead of buying one Apple TV 4K.
+With the company’s 2019 step into original content streaming war, a cheaper entry point for Apple TV could only help get the content – and Apple TV devices – into more homes.
+An Apple TV Stick would likely have some restrictions or fewer features than the more expensive models (less storage, no Ethernet, no Dolby Atmos) but would no doubt capture a whole new audience who can currently buy three Amazon Fire Stick 4K devices and have £30/$30 change instead of buying one Apple TV 4K for £179.